 Selecting again in the Live Monitoring menu exits the Sequence mode.
-While in the Sequence mode, the incomplete corner if Sequence is selected in the Display setup screen (OSD tab).
+While in the Sequence mode, the election displays in bottom-left corner if Sequence is selected in the Display setup screen (OSD tab).
 If a camera is Off, or has lost video or is set to Covert (unless the user has authority to view covert cameras), that page will be excluded from the sequence.